tobealive/docs/docs/concepts/types/primitive-types.md

 > **Note**
 > Unlike C and Go, `int` is always a 32-bit integer.

+## Promotions

 There is an exception to the rule that all operators in V must have values of the same type on both sides.
 A small primitive type on one side can be automatically promoted if it fits completely into the data range of the type on the other side.

 These are the allowed possibilities:

 ```v ignore